mithi/algorithm-playground/princeton-1/union-find/README.md

 # TODO:
+- Make`WeightedUnionPathCompressionSinglePassUF` class
+- Make`UnionPathCompressionSinglePassUF` class
-- Make`WeightedUnionPathCompressionUF` class
+- Make`WeightedUnionPathCompressionTwoPassUF` class
-- Make`UnionPathCompressionUF` class
+- Make`UnionPathCompressionTwoPassUF` class
 - Add more complicated test cases
 - Compare run times of all algorithms presented using a case with large number of nodes, unions, and connected queries
 - Make a base `UnionFindTests` class, where all test other classes inherit function from it
 - Convert video files to GIFs

+# LECTURES FROM: Robert Sedgewick and Kevin Wayne.
 # UNION FIND: DYNAMIC CONNECTIVITY
 - Quick Find
 - Quick Union